-Any stationary source with a gasoline dispensing facility (GDF) that is located in an ozone attainment area and otherwise subject to the Minor Source Permit (MSP) requirements of AQR 12.1 may be eligible for coverage under this general permit if the facility meets the requirements specified herein and obtains authority to operate under this general permit.
+Any stationary source with a gasoline dispensing facility (GDF) that is located in an ozone nonattainment area and is otherwise subject to the Minor Source Permit (MSP) requirements of AQR 12.1 or the permitting requirements of AQR 102 may be eligible for coverage under this general permit if the facility meets the requirements specified herein and obtains an authority to operate under this general permit.
 After March 5, 2024, all existing GDF minor sources operating under individual MSPs shall apply for the authority to operate under a general permit no later than 60 days before their individual MSP expiration date.

-Any minor source that does not meet the applicability criteria for a general permit shall obtain an individual MSP pursuant to AQR 12.1.
+Any minor source that does not meet the applicability criteria for this general permit shall obtain an individual MSP pursuant to AQR 12.1.
 Additionally, any GDF with aboveground gasoline storage tank(s), or multiple GDF operations owned and/or operated by a single operator and located contiguously or adjacently, shall obtain an individual MSP.

-This general permit is for GDFs located in hydrographic areas in Clark County, Nevada, that are designated as in attainment of the National Ambient Air Quality Standards (NAAQS) for ozone and fall under NAICS code 457110, "Gasoline Station with Convenience Stores," or NAICS code 457120, "Other Gasoline Stations," and for any other businesses whose sole emitting activity is dispensing gasoline.
+This general permit is for GDFs located in hydrographic areas in Clark County, Nevada, that are designated as in nonattainment of the National Ambient Air Quality Standards (NAAQS) for ozone and fall under NAICS code 457110, "Gasoline Station with Convenience Stores," or NAICS code 457120, "Other Gasoline Stations," and for any other businesses whose sole emitting activity is dispensing gasoline.
 It is intended for minor sources of regulated air pollutants that meet the following criteria:

-- Emission units are comprised only of gasoline storage tanks, dispensers, waste collection systems, and exempt and insignificant emission units (as defined by AQR 12.1.2); - Gasoline storage tank(s) is(are) equipped with both Phase I and Phase II vapor recovery control systems; - Their gasoline dispensing is limited to an aggregated throughput of all gasoline products listed in Table 1; and - The GDF is subject to the requirements of Subpart CCCCCC of Title 40, Part 63 of the Code of Federal Regulations (40 CFR Part 63).
+- Emission units are comprised only of gasoline storage tanks, dispensers, waste collection systems, and exempt and insignificant emission units (as defined by AQR 12.1.2 and AQR 102.2); - Gasoline storage tank(s) are equipped with both Phase I and Phase II vapor recovery control systems and not required to be equipped with Phase I-EVR controls; - Gasoline dispensing is limited to an aggregated throughput of all gasoline products listed in Table 1: and

+• The GDF is subject to the requirements of Subpart CCCCCC of Title 40, Part 63 of the Code of Federal Regulations (40 CFR Part 63).